Nepal adopts constitution born of bloodshed, compromise

 The unrest troubles India, which on Sunday urged Nepal to resolve differences between groups through dialogue.

-China has welcomed the new constitution saying that as a “friendly neighbor” it hoped for increased stability and growth.
+China has welcomed the new constitution saying that as a “friendly neighbour” it hoped for increased stability and growth.

 The government says an imperfect document is better than nothing, and the constitution can be amended to reflect the aspirations of dissenting groups.